 With Spendesk, companies of all sizes can simplify their spending with prepaid debit cards, virtual credit cards, and instant expense verification.
 Companies using Spendesk can wave a happy goodbye to the special hell of expense reports and unsecure company credit cards.

 Spendesk wraps everything expense-related into a nifty dashboard, automating receipt collection and offering a detailed, point-in-time summary of company spending.

-Not content to merely revolutionise spend management, Spendesk also offers a free marketing budget template [link to come] to make sure your campaigns stay on-budget, every time.
+Not content to merely revolutionise spend management, Spendesk also offers a free marketing budget template to make sure your campaigns stay on-budget, every time.

 Take a look at Spendesk’s free template, and when you’re done, think about how else you and your team could benefit from switching to Spendesk.

-Smartsheet is a great online collaboration tool, helping businesses to work together better, manage projects in real-time, and get things done faster.
+Smartsheet is a great online collaboration tool, helping businesses to work together better, manage project budgets in real-time, and get things done faster.

 With Smartsheet, teams can work together on projects anywhere in the world, sharing ideas quickly and clearly.
 Smartsheet’s handy ‘grids’ feature provides a unified view of complex projects, making it easier for teams to deal with a number of moving parts.

 Smartsheet also helps teams to deliver projects according to schedule, helping to break larger milestones down into smaller, more manageable tasks.

 As part of its free project planning resources, Smartsheet offers 12 free marketing budget templates to help you and your team stay organised with your campaign.

 When you’re done with their template, be sure to check out the wider Smartsheet software in action.